datacareph/notif360/README.md

 ### Requirements

-There are a few requirements that may already be available on your current Unix-like operating system: `cURL`, `OpenSSL`, and `cronjob`, which need to be present on your computer system.
+There are a few requirements that may already be available on your current Unix-like operating system:

+- `OpenSSL`: Mainly used for SMTP and SSL checks.
+- `cURL`: Used for checking website availability and for `Slack` integration.
+- `crontab`: Used as a scheduler mechanism.

+> These requirements are typically present in Unix-like systems such as `Linux` or `macOS`.

 To check if you have these components installed, you can run a simple command in your command-line interface (`CLI`):